szabolcsfule/szabolcsfule/README.md

 - 👀 I’m interested in Data Science, Machine Learning, Computer Vision and FullStack development.
 - 💻 My most prefered programming languages are: Python, JavaScript and learning GoLang is also in progress.
 - 📈 Currently I'm learning MERN stack.
-- 📚 Take a look at my portfolio projects and learning project uploaded here.
+- 📚 Take a look at my portfolio projects and learning projects uploaded here.
 - 📫 How to reach me: work.szabolcsfule@gmail.com

 <!---